16 Top-Rated Attractions & Things to Do in Biarritz

 Biarritz Aquarium

-The natural-looking aquarium tanks are filled with a wide range of amazing species, from lobsters and sea urchins to turtles and hammerhead sharks.
-The aquariums represent species from all the Seven Seas, including an array of tropical fish and an 11-meter-long Caribbean lagoon.
+More than 20 aquarium tanks are filled with a wide range of amazing species, from lobsters and sea urchins to turtles and hammerhead sharks.
+The aquariums represent species from all the Seven Seas.

-One of the highlights of the Biarritz Aquarium is the outdoor terrace, with a seal pool, where the adorable sea mammals swim and play.
-The twice-daily (10:30am and 5pm) seal feeding time is a popular event — especially for families with children.
+Check out the outdoor terrace to admire astounding ocean views and to watch adorable marine mammals in action at the seal pool.
+The twice-daily (10:30am and 5pm) seal feeding time is a popular thing to do — especially for families with children.
 It's fun to watch how quickly the seals gobble up huge amounts of fish.
-The outdoor terrace also offers astounding 180-degree ocean views.

 Address: Esplanade du Rocher de la Vierge, Biarritz